darajamsat/theshadows/src/herbalism/monographs/yellow-doc.md

 - marshmallow

 ## Stewardship

-_Developing a true relationship with a plant is about becoming a steward.
-It’s about recognizing your responsibility for this plant and the other lives that live in relationship to it.
-Remember that this species was here before you, and with proper care, will be here after you.
-It is your ancestor._
+### Botanical Description
+Rumex crispus is a perennial that reaches a height of 4-5 feet.
+First-year plants form a basal rosette of leaves which gives way in the second year to a stalk bearing small, greenish, apetalous flowers in panicles.
+Lance-shaped, alternate leaves have distinctly curly margins.
+Grooved, angular stems are usually branched from the base up, with larger leaves at the bottom of the plant and smaller, thin, willowy leaves toward the top.
+The small seeds are enclosed by a winged, papery, heart-shaped husk.
+Both stalks and seeds turn a distinctive, rusty brown hue in the autumn and persist throughout the winter.
+Carrot-like taproots are typically between 8-12 inches long and have a relatively thick bark.
+The root bark is an orange-yellow color, while the root’s interior has a lighter, brighter yellow hue.
+Other Rumex species are often mistaken for R. crispus.
+Look for narrow leaves with very wavy margins and a pale green stem; another indicator is the yellow color of the roots.
+(2)

 ### Gardening
 Thrives in USDA Zone 3-9.
 It has a long tap root, so grow in ground or 12 inch deep pot.
 Doesn’t easily transport, so grow from seed… sprinkle seeds on the surface – sunny to partial sunny.
 Keep moist while getting established.
 After, yellow doc can take care of itself.
 Spreads fast, so pinch off flowers before allowing to seed for more control.

 ### Wildcrafting
 Yellow dock preferes open sites with wet, nutrient-rich oil.
 Find it in meadows, gardens, waste areas, and along roadsides and ditches from low to middle elevations.